apache/wookie/widgets/templates/readme.txt

 calling the target "generate-all-widgets".

 * Building templatised widgets
-** Building test widgets

-To test changes to the templates run "ant generate-test-widgets".
-This will generate and deploy one or more test widgets using the latest versions of the templates.

-In order to make the build faster in a development process you can define which templates are to be built using the "widget.include" property discussed in the next section.

-** Building the real widgets

 To build and deploy the widgets run "ant generate-all-widgets" which will generate all known widgets.